Nucleusiron/windows-sysmon-log-monitoring/README.md

-# windows-sysmon-log-monitoring
+# Windows Sysmon SIEM Lab 🚀
-A practical SIEM lab project focused on collecting and analyzing Windows 10 security events using Sysmon.
-This repository showcases how to configure Sysmon for detailed event logging, ingest logs into Elasticsearch, and create detection rules and security alerts to simulate real-world SOC analyst workflows.
+_A hands-on project to simulate SOC operations by monitoring Windows 10 security events using Sysmon and the ELK Stack._